vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

         )
 ```

-We're almost there, as a last step update the `main.py` file to now read:
+We're almost there.
+As a last step, update the `main.py` file to now read:

 ```python
 import datetime